Víctor Figueroa

-Víctor Alberto Figueroa (born 29 September 1983 in San Isidro) is an Argentine football midfielder who currently plays for Aucas.
+Víctor Alberto Figueroa (born 29 September 1983 in San Isidro) is an Argentine football midfielder who currently plays for Chacarita Juniors.

 Career

 Figueroa started his career at Chacarita Juniors in the Primera Division Argentina in 2002.
-At the end of the 2003-2004 season Chacarita were relegated to the Argentine 2nd Division.
+At the end of the 2003–2004 season Chacarita were relegated to the Argentine 2nd Division.
 Figueroa stayed at the club and became a regular starter for the team.